-Start your kids’ morning off with healthy protein and hearty whole grain toast with a fast, fun Egg in a Basket.
+Start your kids’ morning off with healthy protein and hearty whole grain toast with fast, fun Eggs in a Basket.

 Just like everybody needs good take-along breakfast ideas, everybody needs a handful of healthy, high-protein breakfast ideas in their wheelhouse.
-An Egg in the Basket is a cute, quick, and balanced recipe that gets your kids out the door on time with good food in their bellies.
+An Eggs in a Basket is a cute, quick, and balanced recipe that gets your kids out the door on time with good food in their bellies.

 Serve it with fresh fruit on the side, some yogurt, or even a veggie (because veggies for breakfast are awesome and we’re huge proponents of getting this important food group in first thing in the morning!)

-How to make an Egg in the Basket
+How to make an Eggs in a Basket

-If you’ve got three ingredients, a pan, and a drinking glass, you can make an Egg in the Basket in five minutes flat.
+If you’ve got three ingredients, a pan, and a drinking glass, you can make an Eggs in a Basket in five minutes flat.

 Use the drinking glass to cut a hole out of the middle of a slice of whole wheat bread, then drop the bread into a hot buttered skillet.
-You can toss the round cut-out piece of bread into the toaster here, if you like.
-(It’s good for dipping in the yolk, and besides, you know how kids are with pieces of crust-less bread…)
+You can toss the round cut-out piece of bread into the pan also, or throw it in the toaster!

 A note about food safety when cooking for kids: around 1 in 20,000 raw eggs contains salmonella bacteria.
 It’s a very low number, but you still may not be comfortable serving runny eggs to your kids.
 That’s OK!
 Just flip that puppy.
 If your kids like a runny egg now and then, go ahead and slide it onto the plate without flipping, and dip your extra toast into that gooey goodness.